-- Maximum executable volume.
+- 1) Maximum executable volume.
 If a single price can be chosen which uniquely maximises the auction volume, then this is chosen as the auction price. - 2) Minimum surplus.
-If, within the set of prices identified in (1) which maximise executable volume, there is a price which minimises the order volume which would be left on the order book priced at the auction price, then this price is selected. - Market pressure.
+If, within the set of prices identified in (1) which maximise executable volume, there is a price which minimises the order volume which would be left on the order book priced at the auction price, then this price is selected. - 3) Market pressure.
 If the set of prices identified in (2) would always leave unexecuted order volume on the buy side of the book, then the highest price identified in (2) is selected as the auction price.
-Similarly, if the remaining volume would always be on the sell side of the book, then the lowest price is used. - 4) Reference price.
-Out of the set of potential prices identified in (2), the price which is closest to the reference (last traded) price for the instrument is chosen.
-Where no trade has yet occurred in the system for the instrument, the opening price is used as the reference price, and where this is unavailable the previous closing price is used.
+Similarly, if the remaining volume would always be on the sell side of the book, then the lowest price is used.